-Subject always to the provisions of the 2006 Act and the terms of its Authorisation:
+Subject always to the provisions of the 2006 Act:

-- 4.1 The purpose of the Trust is to provide goods and services for purposes related to the provision of healthcare in accordance with its statutory duties and the terms of Authorisation. - 4.2 The Trust may carry out research in connection with the provision of health care and make facilities and staff available for the purposes of education, training or research carried on by others. - 4.3 The Trust may also carry on activities other than those mentioned in paragraphs 4.1 and 4.2 above subject to any restrictions in the terms of Authorisation.
+- 4.1 The purpose of the Trust is to provide goods and services for purposes related to the provision of healthcare in accordance with its statutory duties. - 4.2 The Trust may carry out research in connection with the provision of health care and make facilities and staff available for the purposes of education, training or research carried on by others. - 4.3 The Trust may also carry on activities other than those mentioned in paragraphs 4.1 and 4.2 above.
 These activities must be for the purpose of making additional income available in order to better carry on the Trust's principal purpose.